f-ds/f-ds.github.io/_posts/2016-06-18-create-and-publish-vector-data-from-scratch.markdown

    and them **zoom-in** over the geographic feature you want to model (a country boundary, a river, a  street...)

-I decided to model the Reinassence Fortification Walls of my wonderful city **Lucca**
+I decided to model the Reinassence Fortification Wall of my wonderful city **Lucca**

    <img title="CLICK TO OPEN !!! - Zoom in over Lucca" src="https://raw.githubusercontent.com/f-ds/f-ds.github.io/master/public/img/make_data_lucca.png" width="50%">

 3. Create a new vector layer using a **Shapefile** format.

-   **HINT**: Read something about the ancient (Shapefile)[https://en.wikipedia.org/wiki/Shapefile] geospatial vector data format if you never heard about it.
+   **HINT**: Read something about the ancient [Shapefile](https://en.wikipedia.org/wiki/Shapefile) geospatial vector data format if you never heard about it.

    from the top menu select: